readmeio/metrics-sdks/packages/node/README.md

 Parameter    | Required? | Description
 -------------|-----------|-----------
 readmeAPIKey | yes       | The API key for your readme project.
-This ensures your requests end up in your dashboard. req          | yes       | A node.js IncomingMessage object, usually found in your server's request handler. res          | yes       | A node.js ServerResponse object, usually found in your server's request handler. payloadData  | yes       | A collection of information that will be logged alongside this request.
+This ensures your requests end up in your dashboard. req          | yes       | A Node `IncomingMessage` object, usually found in your server's request handler. res          | yes       | A Node `ServerResponse` object, usually found in your server's request handler. payloadData  | yes       | A collection of information that will be logged alongside this request.
 See [Payload Data](#payload-data) for more details. logOptions   | no        | Additional options.
 You can read more under [Additional Node Options](#additional-node-options)

-Example
+Example:
 ```javascript
 log(readmeAPIKey, req, res, payloadData, logOptions)
 ```

 ### Payload Data
-When logging your request with node's native request and response data we can't get all the information we need.
+When logging your request with Node's native request and response data we can't get all the information we need.
 This parameter to the `log` function includes all the information we can't easily retrieve for you.

 Option              | Required? | Description
 --------------------|-----------|------------------
-apiKey              | yes       | API Key used to make the request. label               | no        | This will be the user's display name in the API Metrics Dashboard, since it's much easier to remember a name than a unique identifier. email               | no        | Email of the user that is making the call startedDateTime     | yes       | A Javascript date object representing the time the server received the incoming request.
-This should be logged before retrieving and parsing the incoming request body. responseEndDateTime | yes       | A Javascript date object representing the time the server finished sending the outgoing response. logId               | no        | A UUIDv4 identifier.
+apiKey              | yes       | API Key used to make the request. label               | no        | This will be the user's display name in the API Metrics Dashboard, since it's much easier to remember a name than a unique identifier. email               | no        | Email of the user that is making the call startedDateTime     | yes       | A JavaScript `Date` object representing the time the server received the incoming request.
+This should be logged before retrieving and parsing the incoming request body. responseEndDateTime | yes       | A JavaScript `Date` object representing the time the server finished sending the outgoing response. logId               | no        | A UUIDv4 identifier.
 If not provided this will be automatically generated for you.
 You can use this ID in conjunction with your `base_url` to create the URL that points to this log. i.e. `{base_url}/logs/{logId}`. routePath           | no        | If provided this path will be used instead of the request path.
-This is useful for grouping common routes together as `/users/{user_id}` instead of each page being unique as `/users/1`, `/users/2`, etc. requestBody         | no        | The parsed incoming request body, as a Javascript object responseBody        | no        | The outgoing request body as a string
+This is useful for grouping common routes together as `/users/{user_id}` instead of each page being unique as `/users/1`, `/users/2`, etc. requestBody         | no        | The parsed incoming request body as a JavaScript object. responseBody        | no        | The outgoing request body as a string.

-Example
+Example:
 ```javascript
 {
   apiKey: "abcdef1234",